 You've done everything but hand him a pictorial to-do list complete with store addresses and closing times.
 So what's stopping him?
 Well, maybe because he doesn't need this flowers and chocolates business, he thinks you shouldn't, either.
 And if he starts doing sweet things for you, he'll have to keep doing them.
 And we all know how buying flowers and making reservations at a restaurant with white tablecloths is like breaking rocks in a quarry.

 The problem is, as I wrote in a recent column, women evolved to feel a need for commitment cues from men.
 They didn't have cute cards back in the Stone Age, but a thoughtful giftie of fresh roadkill (some wildebeest that got trampled by elephants) probably made some ancestral lady's heart go pitter-patter.
 And that's the point here.
 Falling in love isn't like falling in a big bottomless hole (one tumble and you're done).
+There's maintenance required.
+Your boyfriend should care about doing the little things that make you happy.
+If he doesn't, maybe instead of going for "long walks on the beach" (planned by you), he should be making short trips out to his car to load up boxes of his stuff.

 Explain that you need him to do these things so you feel loved, and explain that the only way he can really go wrong is by doing nothing.
 Even the smallest remembrances count — like scrawling a heart on a Post-it and anchoring it with a chocolate or drawing "You 'N' Me Forever" on your dirty car window.
 You, in turn, need to be sure you show appreciation for whatever effort he does make — even as he's seductively drinking Champagne out of your scuzzy old bedroom slipper.